 1. Move into your new home.
 It’s hot.
 You were stuck in a long line of cars.
 A lot of people in red T-shirts are hauling your stuff from the car, and you’re pretty sure they’re taking it to your room.
 It must be move-in day!
 You’ve done it.
 You’ve finally arrived!
 It’s OK if you cry.
 It’s definitely OK if your parents cry.
 But in between runs to Ikea and Bed, Bath and Beyond, don’t forget to explore your new home a bit.
 The day is a huge celebration of WashU’s newest class, and it’s not unheard of to see a pop-up selfie booth or an energetic bear mascot.

 2. Experience Convocation.
 Suddenly you’re in a swarm of students in matching Ts and heading with your floor toward the Field House.
-Don’t worry if it’s all a bit overwhelming.
-Just head into convocation with the rest of your first-year class, do the crazy chants, listen to the speeches and feel welcomed to your new home.
+It may all be a bit overwhelming.
+But just head into convocation with the rest of your first-year class, do the crazy chants, listen to the speeches and feel welcomed to your new home.
 Then celebrate starting a new chapter of your life in Brookings Quad.

 3. Participate in the Common Reading Program.
 Unpack enough to find your Common Reading Program book and jump in on discussions about it around campus during Bear Beginnings.
 Be sure to attend the first Assembly Series lecture of the fall.
 It’s always related to the book.